rust-stuco/lectures/week12/parallelism.md

 }
 ```

-The Scope object `s` has a lifetime tied to the `thread::scope` call
+* `s` has a lifetime tied to the `thread::scope` call
-* The closure *cannot* smuggle a reference to borrowed data outside this lifetime
+  * References to borrowed data cannot be smuggled out of this lifetime
-* You *cannot* return thread handles (`t1`, `t2`) outside the scope
+  * Neither can the thread handles (`t1`, `t2`)

 ---

 # Approach 1: `thread::scope`

-Threads are joined automatically when the scope exits, no explicit `join` needed:
+Threads are joined automatically when the scope exits

 ```rust
 fn compute_squares(numbers: &mut [i32]) {